SteeltoeOSS/Samples/Security/src/AuthWeb/README.md

 1. Return to the service plan setup page and add an External Group Mapping with these values:
       * OIDC Groups Claim Name = scope
       * External Group Name = openid
-      * Permissions = sampleapi.read (If this option isn't available, ensure AuthServer has been deployed)
+      * Permissions = sampleapi.read (If this option isn't available, ensure AuthApi has been deployed)
-1. Push AuthClient to Cloud Foundry
+1. Push AuthWeb to Cloud Foundry
    1. `cf target -o your-org -s your-space`
-   1. `cd samples/Security/src/AuthClient`
+   1. `cd samples/Security/src/AuthWeb`
    1. `cf push`
      * When deploying to Windows, binaries must be built locally before push.
 Use the following commands instead:
      ```